svpino/twitter/README.md

 * [Baseline models](https://twitter.com/svpino/status/1369975138834395145?s=20) — Before you start building a machine learning model, a good approach to guide your progress is to create 3 **baselines** that will help you understand the problem and where you are headed.

+* [Introduction to Dropout](https://twitter.com/svpino/status/1371108331922808832?s=20) — A good way to understand how things work is by breaking them down step by step.
+We are going to do this here with Dropouts and get to the bottom of what happens when we use them.

 ## Examples